Garrana/azure_arc/README.md

 **Note: For a list of supported operating systems and Azure regions, please visit the official [Azure Arc docs](https://docs.microsoft.com/en-us/azure/azure-arc/servers/overview).**

-**Disclaimer: Azure Arc enabled Servers is currently in Public Preview.**

 #### Step 1 - creating virtual machines and connecing to Azure Arc

 The following examples can be used to connect existing Windows or Linux servers to Azure with Azure Arc.
-Use these if you already have existing servers that you want to project into Azure. however if you don't have servers to use for the lab , you would need to create them first. as a prerequiste you will need to create a Resouce group on azure and deploy a windows and linux server in that resource group , this will mimic connecting on-premises virtual machines to azure Arc. please create both the windows and linux virtual machines before using the below links to connect the virtual machines to Azure Arc
+Use these if you already have existing servers that you want to project into Azure. however if you don't have servers to use for the lab , you would need to create them first. as a prerequiste you will need to create a Resouce group on azure and deploy a windows and linux server in that resource group , this will mimic connecting on-premises virtual machines to azure Arc. please create both the windows and linux virtual machines before using the below links to connect the virtual machines to Azure Arc .

+**please note that on-boarding Azure Virtual machines to Azure ARC is not supported and you would need to run the below commands to be able to setup the arc agent

+##### *Windows* powershell
+<<
+Write-Host "Configure the OS to allow Azure Arc Agent to be deploy on an Azure VM" Set-Service WindowsAzureGuestAgent -StartupType Disabled -Verbose Stop-Service WindowsAzureGuestAgent -Force -Verbose New-NetFirewallRule -Name BlockAzureIMDS -DisplayName "Block access to Azure IMDS" -Enabled True -Profile Any -Direction Outbound -Action Block -RemoteAddress 169.254.169.254
+>>

+##### *Linux* bash
+<<
+echo "Configuring walinux agent" sudo service walinuxagent stop sudo waagent -deprovision -force sudo rm -rf /var/lib/waagent echo "Configuring Firewall" sudo ufw --force enable sudo ufw deny out from any to 169.254.169.254 sudo apt-get update echo "Reconfiguring Hostname" sudo hostname $VMNAME sudo -E /bin/sh -c 'echo $VMNAME > /etc/hostname'
+>>

 ##### creating virtual machines
 you can use the below guide to create a virtual machine on azure